r0c/search-guard-ssl-docs/quick_start.md

 searchguard.ssl.transport.enforce_hostname_verification: false
 ```

+This has to be done for all nodes of your cluster.
 Note that you have to adjust the name of the keystore file (`node-0-keystore.jks` in this example) for each node separately.
 So on your first ES node you'd use

 ```
 searchguard.ssl.transport.keystore_filepath: node-0-keystore.jks